apetkau/core-phylogenomics/README.md

 * __vcf/__:  The VCF files produced by [FreeBayes](https://github.com/ekg/freebayes).
 * __vcf2core/__:  Files used to generate an image of the core genome.
 * __vcf-split/__:  VCF files split up so that one single SNP is represented by one line.

+The __matrix.csv__ file lists high-quality SNP distances between each combination of isolates.
+An example of this file is given below.

+Example: matrix.csv

+	strain	isolate1	isolate2
+	isolate1	0	5
+	isolate2	5	0

+The __pseudoalign-positions.tsv__ file lists all SNPs found within the pipeline and the corresponding contig/position combination.
+The __status__ column lists the status of each position.
+Only _valid_ position statuses are used to generate the alignment files.
+The _filtered-coverage_ status defines a position (indicated by a - character) which had insufficient coverage to be included as a core SNP.
+The _filtered-mpileup_ status defines a position (indicated by an N) which had conflicting variant calls between FreeBayes and SAMTools mpileup.
+The _filtered-invalid_ status indicates that this position was filtered out due to belonging to one of the invalid position regions passed to the pipeline.

+Example: pseudoalign-positions.tsv

+	#Chromosome	Position	Status	Reference	isolate1	isolate2
+	contig1	20	valid	A	A	T
+	contig2	5	filtered-coverage	A	-	A
+	contig2	35	filtered-mpileup	A	N	A
+	contig2	40	filtered-invalid	A	C	A

+### Resubmitting ###

+In order to resubmit a particular run of the pipeline for data analysis from a particular stage the following command can be used.

+	snp_phylogenomics_control --resubmit output_dir/ --start-stage starting-stage

+The _output_dir/_ is the directory containing all the results of a previous run of the pipeline.
+The _start-stage_ defines the starting stage for the new analysis.
+For more details on the particular stages to use please run the command:

+	snp_phylogenomics_control --help